Unprecedented events have forced the world as we know it to drastically adapt, and fast. The public sector is no different.

 Strategies to help:

 One approach that fits the ‘doing more with less’ ethos is Managed Detection and Response (MDR) in conjunction with endpoint security.

 - Endpoint security is a flexible solution that seeks to protect your system by monitoring flows of information from end-user devices — endpoints.

-- MDR is a fully-managed solution in which an outsourced incident response team monitors your system in order to respond to threats in real-time.
+- What is MDR?
+MDR is a fully-managed solution in which an outsourced incident response team monitors your system in order to respond to threats in real-time.

 Endpoint solutions create a scenario in which threats can be flagged before they become a breach — limiting exposure to specific endpoints.
 MDR then allows for the rapid response to those threats, preventing them from ever becoming a breach.
 The flexibility of this combination allows public sector organisations to engage with remote working far more safely.
 MDR is more cost effective than an in-house solution because of your ability to only pay for cyber security resources when they are actually needed — keeping costs down while improving results.

 Suggested resources: for more information on endpoint and MDR, check out our guide — Planning For the Future of Cyber Security Today.

 Pillar 3: Understand Your Risk Appetite

 Within the public sector, the concept behind ‘risk appetite’ is often broken down into two categories —